open-feature/openfeature.dev/blog/2025-03-18-devcycle-march-hackathon.md

 ### OpenFeature CLI Contribution

-One of our strong beliefs at DevCycle is that strongly typed feature flags are required for teams using feature flags at scale across a large codebase.
+Strongly typed feature flags are essential for teams managing feature flags at scale across large codebases.
-We've supported a `dvc generate types` command in our CLI for a little while, which generates [Typescript Types](https://docs.devcycle.com/sdk/client-side-sdks/react/react-typescript/) for our DevCycle SDKs.
+DevCycle has long supported the `dvc generate types` command in our CLI, which generates [Typescript Types](https://docs.devcycle.com/sdk/client-side-sdks/react/react-typescript/) for our DevCycle SDKs.
-When we heard about the development progress of the [OpenFeature CLI](https://github.com/open-feature/cli) in generating types for OpenFeature SDKs, we had a keen interest in supporting its development.
+When we heard about the development progress of the [OpenFeature CLI](https://github.com/open-feature/cli) in generating types for OpenFeature SDKs, we were eager to contribute to its development.

-While the OpenFeature CLI is in its early development, type generation for Go and React are currently functional, however there wasn't a way yet for a vendor to integrate with the command.
+While the OpenFeature CLI is in its early development, type generation for Go and React is already functional.
+However, there was no built-in way for vendors to integrate their platforms with the CLI’s type generation feature.

 The `openfeature cli generate react` command runs by generating a typed interface for your OpenFeature SDK from a known list of flags from a standard flags manifest file.
-To support this standard as a vendor, the CLI would need a way of pulling and syncing the flags manifest file with a vendor's platform.
+To support this standard as a vendor, the CLI would need a way to pul and sync the flag manifest file directly from a vendor’s platform.
 Jason from DevCycle stepped in and created an `openfeature cli pull` method to pull flag data from DevCycle's API and generate a manifest file for the the CLI to use.

 ```bash